From Flickr to Print

 Thankfully, they said yes.

 Seeing one of my photographs published in print for the first time felt surreal.
-I had already printed photos for albums and scrapbooks — including a Paris scrapbook from that trip — but this felt entirely different.
+I had printed photos before for albums and scrapbooks — including a Paris scrapbook from that same trip — but this felt entirely different.
+For the first time, it felt like maybe the way I saw the world connected with other people too.

 And honestly, I’m still glad I asked for the free book.